| 4 min read

 TÜV SÜD conducted a detailed investigation of Agnisys tools, team, and development processes.
 They evaluated our tools and audited our product verification and validation flow, quality assurance (QA) procedures, configuration and release management, and user support procedures.
 Their endorsement means that you don’t have to worry about ISO 26262 tool compliance.

 A safety-critical IC is challenging for many reasons, but it’s vitally important to get it right.
 The electronics industry has many years of experience to draw on, and standards such as ISO 26262 are critical in establishing key requirements and best practices to satisfy them.
-With Agnisys as your executable specification automation solution partner, you can design automotive chips with automatically inserted safety mechanisms and qualify your development process with no effort needed to certify our solution.
+Partner with Agnisys for executable specification automation, effortlessly designing automotive chips with automatically inserted safety mechanisms and streamlining development process certification.

 We look forward to helping keep you, your customers, and their end users—the drivers—happy and safe.
 If you’re facing functional safety challenges with your next IC project, why not schedule a solution discussion or request a demo today?
 Agnisys is here to help.